Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette Performance Insights

-- The Golden Eagles average 79.9 points per game (19th in college basketball) while giving up 70.3 per contest (185th in college basketball).
-They have a +335 scoring differential overall and outscore opponents by 9.6 points per game.
+- The Golden Eagles' +335 scoring differential (outscoring opponents by 9.6 points per game) is a result of scoring 79.9 points per game (19th in college basketball) while giving up 70.3 per contest (185th in college basketball).

-- The Golden Eagles rank 11th in college basketball by averaging 102.2 points per 100 possessions on offense, and defensively are 128th in college basketball, allowing 89.9 points per 100 possessions.

-- Marquette has committed 10.4 turnovers per game (40th in college basketball action), 4.3 fewer than the 14.7 it forces on average (33rd in college basketball).
+- Marquette has committed 4.3 fewer turnovers per game than its opponents, averaging 10.4 (40th in college basketball action) while forcing 14.7 (32nd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.